 Seasonal processes in the evolution of Arctic soils

 I am currently a co-investigator on a collaborative effort to understand the unique role of extreme polar seasonality on the development of soil.
 As glaciers retreat due to a warming climate across the Arctic, they expose new soil that is typically very low in carbon, nutrients, and living things.
-Over time, bacteria, fungi, and microinvertebrates and algae colonize the soil, and eventually plants move in.
-But the long polar night – which can be three months – followed by months of snowmelt provide a uniquely challenging environment for microbial life, as well as unique opportunities for life.
-This project will install sensor arrays in the soil along a transect of soil age at the toe of a retreating glacier in Svalbard, Norway, to monitor the timing of temperature and liquid water at various depths.
-My role, as a biologist, will be to sample the total DNA of potentially active organisms and the RNA of currently active organisms in the soil across four seasons.
-Due to the global pandemic, fieldwork planned for this project in 2020 has been postponed to 2021.
-This project is supported by the National Science Foundation’s Signals in the Soil initiative.
+Over time, bacteria, fungi, and microinvertebrates and algae grow and die in these sediments, developing the soil, and eventually plants move in.
+But the long polar night – which can be three months – followed by months of snowmelt – provide a uniquely challenging environment for microbial life, as well as unique opportunities for life.
+Our interdisciplinary team of geophysicists, engineers, modelers, remote-sensing snow scientists, geochemists, and biologists installed sensor arrays in the soil along a transect of soil age at the toe of a retreating glacier in Svalbard, Norway, last July to monitor the timing of temperature and liquid water at various depths.
+My role, as a biologist, is to sample the total DNA of potentially active organisms and the transcribed RNA of currently active organisms in the soil across four seasons within one year.
+Due to the global pandemic, fieldwork planned for this project in 2020 was been postponed to 2021, so the project has just gotten underway, and will provide vast amounts of bioinformatic data to continue digging deeper into the processes of microbial succession and activity for years to come.
+This project is supported by a joint award from the National Science Foundation and the UK Research Institute through the Signals in the Soil initiative, a grant from the Svalbard International Earth-Observing System, and a seed grant from CU Boulder’s Research and Innovation Office.

 Microbial community assembly and function in Antarctic cryoconite holes

 Cryoconite holes are small puddles that form in glacial surface ice when dust lands on it and the dark material absorbs sunlight, melting the ice beneath it.
 Entire ecosystems form and grow in these holes, with photosynthesizing algae and bacteria supporting microscopic animals such as rotifers and tardigrades (“water bears”).
-I work as part of a team to use these unique ecosystems as an interconnected of “natural test tubes,” both to examine the patterns of biological diversity that form naturally in them, and to create them experimentally to learn the importance of random change relative to biological and physical processes.
+My postdoctoral work used these unique ecosystems as an system of “natural test tubes,” both to examine the patterns of biological diversity that form naturally in them, and to create them experimentally to learn the importance of random change relative to biological and physical processes.
 The fieldwork was carried out over the course of three austral summers from November to February of 2016-17, 2017-18, and 2018-19.
 I was fortunate enough to deploy to the ice for all three seasons.
 Laboratory processing has wrapped up, and although we have published several papers on our findings, the analysis and writing continues.
-Learn more about the project blog (cryoholes.wordpress.com).
-This project is supported by the National Science Foundation’s Office of Polar Programs.
+Learn more about the project at the website I made for it (cryoholes.wordpress.com).
+This project was supported by the National Science Foundation’s Office of Polar Programs.

 Effects of an invasive grass on the Sonoran Desert